Michael Grade: Early life

-Grade was born into a Jewish show business family originally called Winogradsky; his father was the theatrical agent Leslie Grade and his uncles were the impresarios Lew Grade and Bernard Delfont.
-When he was three years old his mother Lynn Smith left the family to conduct a relationship with wrestling commentator Kent Walton.
-Grade was brought up by his grandmother, and only saw his non-Jewish mother once more as an adult.
+Grade was born into a Jewish show business family originally called Winogradsky.
+His father was the theatrical agent Leslie Grade, and his uncles were the impresarios Lew Grade and Bernard Delfont.
+His family emigrated from Tokmak in present-day Ukraine in the 1910s.
+When he was three years old, his non-Jewish mother (Lynn Smith) left the family to conduct a relationship with wrestling commentator Kent Walton.
+Grade was brought up by his paternal grandmother, and he only saw his mother once more as an adult.
 He was educated at Stowe School in Buckinghamshire and St Dunstan's College in London.

 Career

 Grade joined the Daily Mirror in 1960, and was a sports columnist from 1964 to 1966.
 By his own account (as related on Channel 4 chat show The Late Clive James), the job had been organised by his father.
 When Leslie Grade suffered a serious stroke in 1966, the 23-year-old Michael moved into his theatrical business.
 In 1969, he moved to London Management & Representation.
 Among the artists whom Grade represented were Morecambe and Wise (he successfully negotiated the duo's defection from ATV to BBC2 in 1968) and Larry Grayson.